OUR LADY of WALSINGHAM

-I formatted the drawing like a recto leaf from an illuminated manuscript.
+I formatted the drawing like a recto leaf in an illuminated manuscript.
 The design of the border was heavily influenced by the Sherborne Missal, a manuscript illuminated in 14th century England.
 Stylized vines twist through it, supporting geometric ornaments and small sections of millefleur and seashell patterns.
 To the right is a Gothic monstrance housing an image of the Man of Sorrows.
 In the bas-de-page I drew pilgrims coming to and going from the Chapel of St. Catherine; in medieval times, it was common for pilgrims to remove their shoes there to walk the final mile to Walsingham on bare feet.
 Thus it became known as the Slipper Chapel.

 King of alle kynges to here Sone che ches.

 He cam also stylle there His moder was

 As dew in Aprylle, that fallyt on the gras.